HarukiEbina/IBIS-HOD/hod/README.md

 # Directory to run operations involving the entire AbacusHOD box

+## Procedure to generate the necessary data products for analysis
+### Note that if one only needs the final products, the existing .json files is sufficient.
+The only required step is to unzip the .json.gz files.
 1. Save the catalog of a large grid of HODs.
 This is necessary for Monte-Carlo fits in the `mc` directory.
    - `gal_asdf_many.sh`, `gal_asdf_ELG_many.sh`
 2. Compute the real-space auto-clustering of a large grid of HODs